Korean Telephone Conversations Transcripts

 Introduction

-Korean Telephone Conversations Transcripts was produced by Linguistic Data Consortium (LDC) catalog number LDC2003T08 and ISBN 1-58563-264-3.
+Korean Telephone Conversations Transcripts was produced by the Linguistic Data Consortium (LDC) and contains transcripts of 100 telephone calls in Korean, totaling approximately 190 K-words (thousands of words).

 The telephone conversations on which these transcripts are based were originally recorded as part of the CALLFRIEND project.
 The CALLFRIEND Korean telephone speech was collected by Linguistic Data Consortium primarily in support of the Language Identification (LID) project, sponsored by the U.S. Department of Defense.
 The calls were later transcribed for use in other projects.